Class PivDataObject

 Try to decode the data given according to the format specified for

 the data object.
-If successful, return true
+If successful, return true, otherwise, return

 public abstract bool TryDecode(ReadOnlyMemory<byte> encodedData)